ScaryPoppins/shelfie1/README.md

     * You should take the name, price, and image URL from state and send them on the body of the request.
     * Once the response comes back from the server, invoke the method you passed from App to Form through props.
     * Also invoke the method that clears the inputs.
+* The method should fire when a user clicks the 'Add to Inventory' button.

 ## Competencies
 You just covered a lot of competencies!
 Here is the breakdown: